kennethreitz-archive/.com/content/posts/120216-osx-gcc-xcode.rst

     $ sudo /Developer/Library/uninstall-devtools --mode=all /thx

-Major props to Apple, and a very special thanks to `Tim Triemstra <https://twitter.com/timtr>`_, Product Manager of Xcode, for making this happen.
+Major props to Apple for making this happen.

 The Future